 TGbe editor: Please update the following paragraph in this subclause as shown below:

 The format of the Multi-Link element is defined in Figure 9-1002e (Multi-Link element format).
+Depending on the variant (indicated by the Type subfield) of this element, particular field(s) or subfield(s) within a field can be absent.
 The frames carrying this element and usage of this element are described in 35.3.3 (Advertisement of multi-link information in Multi-Link element).

 TGbe editor: Please update the following paragraph in this subclause as shown below: